chengjinqian/e-commerce-platform/README.md

 This project consists of an e-commerce platform.
+Very Cool.